FoxIDs Control

 - It is possible to host FoxIDs in an iframe from allowed domains.

-- You can sent emails with you one SendGrid tenant by adding a custom email address and SendGrid key.
+- You can send emails with your own SendGrid tenant by adding a custom email address and SendGrid key.

 FoxIDs Control API

-Control API is a REST API and has a Swagger (OpenApi) interface description.
+Control API is a REST API with an online Swagger (OpenAPI) interface description and Swagger UI.

-If you host FoxIDs your self the Swagger (OpenApi) interface document is exposed in FoxIDs Control on .../api/swagger/v1/swagger.json
+If you self-host FoxIDs, the Swagger (OpenAPI) document is exposed in FoxIDs Control on .../api/swagger/v2/swagger.json and the Swagger UI on .../api/swagger.

-The Control API URL contains the tenant name and environment name on winch you want to operate .../[tenant_name]/[environment_name]/...
+The Control API URL contains variables for the tenant name and track name (environment name) you want to operate on: .../{tenant_name}/{track_name}/....

-You can either call the Control API as a system/demon with a OAuth 2.0 client or in the context of a user via a OpenID Connect client.
+You can call Control API either as a service/daemon using an OAuth 2.0 client (client credentials) or in the context of a user via an OpenID Connect client.

-In the following we will create a OAuth 2.0 client and grant the client admin access rights by scopes and roles.
+The steps below create an OAuth 2.0 client and grant it admin-level access rights via scopes and roles.

-Create a OAuth 2.0 client in the FoxIDs Control Client:
+Create an OAuth 2.0 client in the FoxIDs Control Client:

 - Add a Name e.g.,

-- Remember the Client ID and Client secret.
+- Copy the Client ID and Client secret.

 - Add a Name e.g.,

-- Click on your client registration in the list to open it
+- Click your client registration in the list to open it.

-- In the Resource and scopes section - This will granted the client access to your tenant
+- In the Resource and scopes section - grants the client access to your tenant:

 - Click Add Resource and scope and add the resource

-- Then click Add Scope and add the scope
+foxids_control_api. - Click Add Scope and add the scope

 - Click Add Resource and scope and add the resource

-- In the Issue claims section - This will granted the client the tenant administrator role
+- In the Issue claims section - grants the client the tenant administrator role:

 - Click Add Claim and add the claim

-- Then click Add Value and add the claim value
+role. - Click Add Value and add the claim value

 - Click Add Claim and add the claim